-Jordan Aw is currently a second year undergraduate reading MEng in Civil Engineering at Imperial College London.
+Jordan Aw is currently studying MEng in Civil Engineering at Imperial College London.
 This personal statement was part of his successful application to Imperial College London, University of Leeds, University of Bath, University of Southampton and University of Sheffield for Civil Engineering.

 When Elon Musk caused a media firestorm in August 2013 with the announcement of the Hyperloop concept- a new mode of high speed transportation via tubes containing just a thousandth of the air pressure at sea level- I realised that we are in the middle of a revolution in the world of transportation.
 Space travel is no longer exclusively state-sponsored; a market is already slowly emerging for commercial space travel.
 Hyperloop companies are already here, and are doing public tests, each time with something new to offer.
 Car manufacturers project that they’ll be ready to mass-produce self-driving cars within five years.
 My fascination with this “revolution” eventually grew to the point where I made the conscious decision to get involved, and I decided on civil engineering.

 It soon became clear to me that such a significant shift meant that current infrastructure would be insufficient.
 While researching this in the context of autonomous cars, I discovered the idea-and limited reality-of machine perception, the capability of a machine to understand data in the way humans understand stimuli.
 However, reliance on solely the computer’s ability to interpret data correctly would lead to the same problem that human drivers have: there are just too many factors to fully recognise.
 Would a machine be able to recognise children playing by the road, and slow down because it knows they might run onto the street?
 To existing software, humans just look like columns of pixels.
 This possible over-reliance is why I believe that we need to consider how our roads convey information to computers as well.